Your data is in safe hands

 3.0 Why do we use your inclusion and diversity data?

-Providing this data is completely optional.
-It will not be seen by hiring managers or used to influence recruitment decisions.
-We only use aggregated data to improve how we recruit and ensure equal opportunities.
+Providing this data is completely up to you.
+It will not be seen by the hiring managers or used to influence whether we hire you.
+We’ll only use the aggregate data that all candidates share to improve how we recruit and make sure we’re giving everyone equal opportunities.

 4.0 How is your personal data transferred outside of the EEA?

-If you’re applying for a position outside the UK, your data may also be transferred into the UK for recruitment purposes.
+Also, if you’re applying for a position outside the UK, your data might be transferred to the UK so we can go through the recruitment process.

 5.0 Who has access to personal data?